- How medicolegal consulting directories work

 Like expert knowledge consulting, these directories intend to match experts with companies that need the help of a certain type of expert.
 The details of how they accomplish this varies between directories.
 Variables include payment structures, requirements to be listed, the credentials needed to search the directory, and others.

-We’ve compiled a list of 10 medical legal consultant directories that are great options for physicians interested in this type of work.
+I’ve compiled a list of 10 medical legal consultant directories that are great options for physicians interested in this type of work.

 With these first 6 companies, there is a fee for you – the expert – to be listed in the directory.
 Attorneys as well as the general public can search the directory for free.
 They are able to see your name, profile, and areas of expertise.
 Some publicly list your contact information, while others include a method for potential clients to contact you through the directory site itself in order to keep your information private.

 1. JurisPro Expert Witness Directory

 JurisPro was formed by a group of attorneys as a way for the legal community to gain access to expert witnesses easily.
 Their directory includes experts from a wide range of fields, including medicine.